Quentin Tarantino

 Tarantino's cameo in 'Django Unchained'

-In "Django Unchained," DiCaprio took on the role of a notorious villain.
-The actor was thrilled to work with the master of contemporary cinema:
+In "Django Unchained," DiCaprio embraced the role of a notorious villain.
+The actor was thrilled to work with the modern master of cinema:

 He told me that if I acted like a sweet boy, the audience would tell me to go to hell, that this wasn't 'Titanic.'